Mead, Oklahoma

 Mead is a town in Bryan County, Oklahoma, United States.
-The population was 122 at the 2010 census, compared to 123 in 2000.
-Mead was originally named for C.W.
+As of the 2020 census, Mead had a population of 227.
+Mead was originally named after C.W.
 Meade, the first postmaster, but the town later dropped the final "e" of the name.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.1 sqmi, all land.